05:00

 Explore a report without parameters and see where we could add them.

-Open 1-swiss-cats.qmd
+Open 1-swiss-cats.qmd.

-Click the Render button.
+Click the

 Look at the source markdown & code and the rendered report.